5hun/vmf_meanshift_R/README.md

 # References

-1. T. Kobayashi and N. Otsu, Von Mises-Fisher mean shift for clustering on a hypersphere, 2010,
+1. T. Kobayashi and N. Otsu, Von Mises-Fisher mean shift for clustering on a hypersphere, ICPR 2010.